-Concessional Mass Limits (CML) allow an operator to operate at mass limits above the national general limits provided the operator is accredited under the National Heavy Vehicle Accreditation Scheme (NHVAS).
-Companies wishing to benefit from the productivity gains of CML, are required to meet the eight standards of compliance in the National Heavy Vehicle Regulator’s (NHVR) Mass Management Accreditation Guide (PDF, 867KB).
+Concessional Mass Limits (CML) allows National Heavy Vehicle Accreditation Scheme Members (NHVAS members) to utilise mass limits above the national general limits provided the operator is accredited under the National Heavy Vehicle Accreditation Scheme (NHVAS).

 What are the limits for CML?

-- a maximum of 1 tonne for a vehicle or vehicle combination with an allowable gross mass not exceeding 55 tonnes
+- a maximum of 1 tonne (t) for a vehicle or combination with an allowable gross mass not exceeding 55t

-- a maximum of 2 tonnes for vehicle combinations with an allowable gross mass exceeding 55 tonnes
+- a maximum of 2t for vehicle combinations with an allowable gross mass exceeding 55t

 Concessional mass limits for axle groups

-See the Concessional Mass Limits fact sheet (PDF, 300KB) for axle group mass limits.
+See the Concessional Mass Limits fact sheet (PDF, 275KB) for axle group mass limits.

-The following vehicles and combinations are not eligible for CML due to safety reasons or because they are eligible to operate at masses higher than those afforded by CML:
+CML does not apply to the following vehicles (due to safety reasons or because they are eligible to operate at masses higher than those afforded by CML):

 - a bus